Baruch Computing and Technology Center (BCTC)

 - Once both the e-mail from the user and the department chair or administrative unit director has been received, the request will be processed and the account created.
 The BCTC will follow up to confirm the account setup and provide information about using the VPN service.

-The department head must identify in the request:
+- The department head/administrative unit director must also identify in the request:

-Please make it a point to upgrade to the GlobalProtect VPN service.
+Please make it a point to upgrade the GlobalProtect VPN service.
+Going forward you will receive upgrade notices for the software.
+These upgrades are required for enhancd security or new features.
 If you need assistance in doing this, please do not hesitate the contact the Baruch College Help Desk.